AWS Security Hub vs SolarWinds Security Event Manager comparison

 Find out what your peers are saying about AWS Security Hub vs. SolarWinds Security Event Manager and other solutions.
 Updated: March 2024.

-AWS Security Hub is ranked 9th in Security Information and Event Management (SIEM) with 16 reviews while SolarWinds Security Event Manager is ranked 21st in Security Information and Event Management (SIEM) with 24 reviews.
+AWS Security Hub is ranked 8th in Security Information and Event Management (SIEM) with 16 reviews while SolarWinds Security Event Manager is ranked 20th in Security Information and Event Management (SIEM) with 24 reviews.
 AWS Security Hub is rated 7.6, while SolarWinds Security Event Manager is rated 7.8.
 The top reviewer of AWS Security Hub writes "A centralized dashboard that enables efficient monitoring and management of possible security issues".
 On the other hand, the top reviewer of SolarWinds Security Event Manager writes "A comprehensive network security with robust technical capabilities, effective threat response, and centralized management".
-AWS Security Hub is most compared with Prisma Cloud by Palo Alto Networks, Wiz, Microsoft Defender for Cloud, Splunk Enterprise Security and Google Chronicle Suite, whereas SolarWinds Security Event Manager is most compared with ManageEngine Log360, Splunk Enterprise Security, IBM Security QRadar, Wazuh and Microsoft Defender XDR.
+AWS Security Hub is most compared with Prisma Cloud by Palo Alto Networks, Wiz, Microsoft Defender for Cloud, Google Chronicle Suite and Oracle Security Monitoring and Analytics Cloud Service, whereas SolarWinds Security Event Manager is most compared with ManageEngine Log360, Splunk Enterprise Security, IBM Security QRadar, Wazuh and Microsoft Defender XDR.
 See our AWS Security Hub vs. SolarWinds Security Event Manager report.

 See our list of best Security Information and Event Management (SIEM) vendors.